annielcook/ac215-engai/README.md

 _Following the Professor's advice, we didn't use Dask for a dataset of this size for now.
 We are eager to use it in subsequent changes._

-(1) `src/preprocessing/preprocess.py`  - Here we preprocess the FudanSELab data set.
-We read in the raw data from the source GCS bucket, and we turn it into a JSON file.
-We only kept the following data fields: 'class_description', 'class_name', 'fields', 'methods_info' which are relevant to our application.
+(1) `src/preprocessing/preprocess_age.py`  - Here we preprocess the Stanford Dogs data set.
+We read in every image file from the source GCS bucket, resize them to the required 224x224 size, then re-upload them to the processed GCS bucket with the label ('Young','Adult','Source') appended to the file name.

-(2) `src/preprocessing/preprocesssql.py`  - Here we preprocess the SQL Create Context data set.
-We read in the raw data from the source GCS bucket, and we turn it into a JSON file.
-We only kept the following data fields: 'question, 'context' which are relevant for fine-tuning our application model.
+(2) `src/preprocessing/preprocess_breed.py`  - Here we preprocess the Dog Age data set.
+We read in every image file from the source GCS bucket, aresize them to the required 224x224 size, then re-upload them to the processed GCS bucket.
+The label is already accounted for in the filename.

 (3) `src/preprocessing/requirements.txt` - We used following packages to help us preprocess here - Google Cloud Python package, and JSON Python package.